open-sauced/docs/blog/2024/2024-02-06-development-tools-and-platforms-create-your-devto--pipedream-automation-in-under-20-minutes.md

 Select the plus sign to add a new step.
 We're going to search for Discord, and select it.
 From there, we'll be offered three options.
 Go ahead and select "Send Message."
 (Now, we're going to keep it simple this time around, but there's more you can do to drop the actual link in Discord.)
 ![Send Message](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/nvnep8gy9pja1x6i3s10.png)

 You'll be prompted to connect your Discord account.
 Once that's activated, you must select a channel to send the message.

 Lastly, you'll need to enter the message you'd like to send.
-For this example, I wrote "I have a new post on Dev! https://dev.to/opensauced".
+For this example, I wrote `I have a new post on Dev! https://dev.to/opensauced`.

 Go ahead and test your workflow.
 This is what it looks like in the discord channel I selected:

 ![message in discord](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/q72udp93hj39b6akx7p3.png)

 ## Comparison with Zapier and Automate.io